 Firstly, I am an Entertainment Agent, I have been since 1998 having been an entertainer myself before that.
 The summer of 2018 saw quite a few Punch & Judy shows being cancelled or the entertainers were being asked to change the story line for Punch & Judy by leaving out the violence - What Punch & Judy without a punch?
 That would be ridiculous!

 One such puppeteer was Professor Brian Llewellyn.
 He was invited onto Good Morning Britain 28th July 2018 alongside fellow interviewee Tricia Goddard who claimed that the puppet show condoned violence - which is not true at all!
 For anyone who has ever listened to Judy's words will know that Judy dislikes violence, Judy dislikes any sort of naughtiness, Judy tells her audience to call her if Mr Punch is being naughty - simply everybody knows that!

 'It's slapstick comedy' the Professor replied, adding that 'they're only bits of wood after all!'

-Only bits of wood?!
-The idea that Judy could be based on a real person started to brew in my brain.
-How would Judy otherwise known as Joan, Dame Joan to be precise, feel if she heard people talking about her puppets as just bits of wood?
+Well that's when the idea that Judy could be a real person started to brew in my brain.
+How would Judy, who is known to many puppeteers as Joan or Dame Joan to be precise, how would she feel if she heard people talking about her puppets as 'just bits of wood'!?!